 Familiar humectants include hyaluronic acid and collagen-boosting properties, both of which are commonly found in our daily skincare.
 Different humectants have different origins, but they all have a common purpose as skin hydrators.
 “Some humectants are derived from natural sources, such as honey and aloe vera, while others are synthesized from other sources to create ingredients like glycerin and propylene glycol,” says Shirazi.

 Puza also notes that as humectants draw in moisture, they should not be applied to dry skin.
 “Always add humectants to damp skin,” he says.

 - Draws moisture in: Humectants are designed to act like a sponge and attract water, says Garshick.
 They are often able to hold up to 100–1000 times their weight in moisture.

-- Keeps the outside world out: Humectants that are occlusives will work to seal off the cracks in the skin, says Charles.
+- Keeps the outside world out: According to Puza, humectants that are occlusives will work to seal off the cracks in the skin.

-- Can double as keratolytic: Urea, a humectant, can also be an agent that helps remove skin, says Charles.
-It is effective on dry or rough skin, such as on the heels.
+- Can double as keratolytic: Urea, a humectant, can also be an agent that helps remove skin, says Puza.
+It is effective on dry or rough skin, such as the heels.

 - Preserves properties: Humectants can help dissolve actives and preserve products, says Shirazi.